ARTIST INTERVIEW

 Mark Deloyd Ingram

 Mark Deloyd Ingram is a character designer for animation productions.
 With more than a decade in the industry at companies such as FOX’s ADHD studio, WB and Cartoon Network, he shares his thoughts on how Apple & Onion, a Cartoon Network show he worked on from 2019 to 2021, used food to playfully highlight cultural migration and hybridity.
-The show (2016-2021), created by a British-Egyptian director, George Gendi, is produced in America, revolving around British protagonists, Apple and Onion, and their culturally diverse adventures in a New York world of anthropomorphised food.
+The show (2016-2021), created by a British-Egyptian director, George Gendi, is produced in America, and is revolving around British protagonists, Apple and Onion, and their culturally diverse adventures in a New York world of anthropomorphised food.

 INTERVIEW